 Some applicants may be classified as a higher risk than others

-Usually the main factors that will impact your rates will be medical conditions, your occupation and the sports you are involved in.
-If you have any serious medical conditions, your rates can increase based on the severity of your health issues.
+Usually the main factors that will impact your rates will be medical conditions.
+Also your occupation and the sports you are involved in.
+If you have any serious medical conditions.
+Your rates can increase based on the severity of your health issues.
 For example, Cancer, heart disease, and any condition that is life threatening can drastically increase your rates.
 Your application could even be declined.

 If you have a dangerous occupation, your job will also be taken into consideration.
 For example occupations such as pilots, commercial divers and storm related electrical workers can have an increase in job related deaths due to their hazards.
 Dangerous sports can also come under the microscope such as rock climbing, drag racing, skydiving and scuba diving among many others.
 Any sport that has a history of fatalities will be taken into consideration.

-There is nothing wrong with having Term life insurance through your employer.
+There is nothing wrong with having term life insurance through your employer.
 The only problem is you can’t count on it being there for the long haul.
-If your employer decides to cut expenses, your life insurance could be terminated for this reason also.
-No matter how secure you think you job is, you cannot depend on having life insurance with your employer.
+If your employer decides to cut expenses, your life insurance could be the first expense to go.
+No matter how secure you think you job is.
+You cannot depend on having life insurance with your employer.
 Your families financial future depends on having you continuously having life insurance, so a personal policy is the only way to go.
 You can consider life insurance through your employer as just supplemental coverage at best.

 - Have you been admitted to a hospital in the last 10 years?